dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Details

 The parser need a string for input and return a table, and you can use mseed::parser for example or you can define a function by yourself.

+Attention:

+If you create a sub job with a consumer subscribed to a topic's partition which has been subscribed by another sub job consumer before, the messages would be split and distributed to different sub jobs.
+Please use this function carefully.

 #### 3.3.7 Get the muti-thread status